T3rr8us-P4nk/TCT-App/README.md

  ## About TCT-app

-* TCT app (Termux Commands & Tools) is an app which helps Termux Users To Install a Tool and learn More About It.
+* 🛑TCT app (Termux Commands & Tools) is an app which helps Termux Users To Install a Tool and learn More About It.
+You can find some Exploitation Tools, Information Gathering Tools, More...
+ You can also install my Own Tools in the app.

+* The creator of this app is Terrius of course with the help of my teammates and friends.

+* If you encounterd some Bugs or want to help us to improve more the app please contact me on my Facebook acc or
+* Email.